Alphabetical Plant Listing

 • Hellebore is a member of the buttercup family of flowering plants, Ranunculaceae, which also includes monkshood, delphinium, and anemone.

-• There are 20 Hellebore species that inhabit Europe and Asia.
-Many species have been interbred, producing countless hybrid Hellebores in a rich array of colors and forms.
+• 20 species inhabit Europe and Asia.
+Many species have been interbred, producing countless hybrids in a rich array of colors and forms.

-• Hellebore foliage is thick, and evergreen (in all but the coldest regions), and forms a lush clump of lobed, umbrella-like, or palm-like leaves.
+• The foliage is thick and evergreen (in all but the coldest regions), and forms a lush clump of lobed, umbrella-like, or palm-like leaves.

 • Easy to grow, Hellebore is a welcomed addition to shady borders, containers, under trees or large shrubs, and woodland gardens.
 Rather than let these charming beauties lonesomely bloom in a bare patch, give them companion plants and layer your plantings for maximum drama.
 Learn how to extend the season of interest of your borders.

-• Hellebore flowers provide valuable nectar for early pollinators.
-Hellebore is not generally a plant that deer or other animals seek out to eat, but if other food sources are scarce, they may come along and make a meal out of your Hellebore.
+• The flowers provide valuable nectar for early pollinators.
+Hellebore is not generally a plant that deer or other animals seek to eat, but if other food sources are scarce, they may come along and make a meal out of your Hellebore.

 • Hellebore contains toxic chemicals.
 It is poisonous and toxic to humans, dogs, cats, and horses.